varnish/Varnish-Book/varnish_book.rst

 Exercise : PURGE an article from the backend ............................................

 - Send a PURGE request to Varnish from your backend server after an article is published.

-The publication part will be simulated.
+  - Simulate the article publication.

-- The result should be that the article must be purged in Varnish.
+  - The result is that the article is evicted in Varnish.

+.. container:: handout

-Now you know that purging can be as easy as sending a specific HTTP request In order to help you have access to the file `article.php` which fakes an article.
+   Now you know that purging can be as easy as sending a specific HTTP request.
+   `article.php` which fakes an article.
    It is recommended to create a new page called `purgearticle.php`.

 Solution : PURGE an article from the backend ............................................